ghc-proposals/ghc-proposals/README.rst

 <https://github.com/ghc-proposals/ghc-proposals/pull/1>`_ describing the proposal
 process, here is a short summary,

-1. Fork this repository and create a branch in your fork for your new proposal.
+1. Fork this repository and clone your fork.
    See GitHub's `documentation
    <https://help.github.com/articles/fork-a-repo/>`_ if you are unfamiliar with
-   forking.
+   this aspect of GitHub's workflow.

+2. Create a branch with a sensible name in your fork for your new proposal.
+For instance, ``git checkout -b type-indexed-typeable``.

 2. Starting with the `template
    <https://github.com/ghc-proposals/ghc-proposals/blob/master/0000-template.rst>`_,
    describe your proposed change in a file in the ``proposals/`` directory.
-Use a filename of the form ``proposals/0000-short-proposal-title.rst``; leave the proposal number as ``0000``, it will be chosen when the proposal is accepted.
+Use a file name of the form ``proposals/0000-short-proposal-title.rst``; leave the proposal number as ``0000``, a fresh identifier will be chosen when the proposal is accepted.

 3. Write the proposal.
 At very least this should describe the following,